Learn how to grow your audience and showcase your agency’s goals, values, and achievements by creating your own LinkedIn Page.

 5. Lubbock Economic Development Alliance: Reach Young Talent

-Continuing with the talent attraction theme, it’s important to remember that LinkedIn isn’t just a platform full of senior professionals.
+Continuing the talent attraction theme, it’s important to remember that LinkedIn isn’t just a platform full of senior professionals.

-Almost four in five users worldwide are aged between 18 and 34, while one-fifth are 24 or younger:
+In fact, three-quarters of users worldwide are aged between 18 and 34, while one-fifth are 24 or younger:

 Statistic: Distribution of LinkedIn users worldwide as of January 2022, by age group | Statista